 Originating in Germany several hundred years ago, Schnauzers are some of the most popular and instantly recognizable dogs around.
 Their name comes from the German word that means snout, and one look at a Schnauzer is all it takes to know why.
 Often called the “old men” of the dog world, Schnauzers wear beards that make them easy to tell apart from other breeds.

-One of the reasons for the popularity of the Schnauzer breed is that they’re meant to have less of an impact on allergies than other dog breeds.
-This is because Schnauzers are one of the breeds that are considered to be hypoallergenic, though no breed is truly hypoallergenic.
+These dogs don’t shed, and they’re not prolific droolers.
+For these reasons, Schnauzers are one of the breeds that are considered to be hypoallergenic, though no breed is truly hypoallergenic.
 So, are Schnauzers good pets for people with dog allergies?
 Let’s take a closer look and find out.

 Are Any Dog Breeds Truly Hypoallergenic?

 Before we start discussing the Schnauzer breed, we need to dispel the common myth of hypoallergenic dogs.

 Approximately 10% of the population is allergic to canines.
 But they’re not just allergic to dogs in general.
 Rather, they’re allergic to specific allergens that dogs create.
 These allergens are generally held in the dog’s saliva and dander.